LondonStageDB/website/README.md

 - /includes/db.php
         Database config file (Not included in repo.
-You'll need to create your own - see above)
+You will need to create your own - see above)

 - /PDFs